Assignments for Web Page Development CGS2820C

 CIW (Certified Internet Web Assoc.), ACA (Dreamweaver CS5)

-Best Office Hours: Immediately after class
+Best Office Hours: Immediately after class or as needed

 Email: WinterF@SCF.edu.
 All course communication should be through Canvas email.